Enhancing Visual Feature Attribution via Weighted Integrated Gradients: Experiments

 \subsection{Experimental Setup}

 \textbf{Baseline:} \\ We evaluate Weighted Integrated Gradients (WG) against prominent XAI methods, with a primary focus on Expected Gradients (EG) \cite{Erion21}, which already showed the advantage over existing explanation method \cite{klein2024navigating}.
-WG enhances this by weighting baselines via a fitness score and optionally filtering low-quality references to improve efficiency and attribution fidelity.
-For each input, we sample 5-10 baselines, aligning with EG’s setup but applying our weighted aggregation to better capture meaningful feature contributions.
+WG enhances this by weighting baselines via a fitness score to improve attribution fidelity.
+The baseline library $D'$ consists of four deterministic references, \texttt{black}, \texttt{white}, \texttt{median} (per-channel median of $x$), and \texttt{bg\_mean} (mean RGB of the four $10\%\times 10\%$ corner patches of $x$), plus a \texttt{random} component drawn pixel-wise i.i.d.\ from $\mathcal{U}[x_{\min}, x_{\max}]$, resampled when more baselines are needed.
+By default we resample twice, giving $n=6$ baselines.

-\textbf{Models and Datasets:} \\ Experiments are conducted using pretrained PyTorch models across diverse architectures: DenseNet121, ResNet50, ResNet101, VGG16, and VGG19.
-We evaluate on ImageNet and COCO, following prior works \cite{Sundararajan16,Yang23}.
+\textbf{Models and Datasets:} \\ Experiments are conducted using pretrained PyTorch models across seven architectures: DenseNet121, MobileNetV2, ResNet50, ResNet101, VGG16, VGG19, and ViT-B/16.
+We evaluate on ImageNet and COCO, following prior works \cite{Sundararajan16}.
 To ensure interpretability-focused analysis, we select samples where the model prediction is correct, enabling a fair comparison of explanation quality across methods.